 After removing all the branches, Padma moves into the centre of the circle, beating the water violently to scare the fish out along the mat, whereupon he moves a net, tied to an egg-shaped frame, along the mat, near the lake bottom.
 Occasionally, he stops to take out the catch from the net.
 After ten to fifteen rounds, most of the trapped animals have been caught, the mat is taken down, and the entire procedure can be repeated.

 Besides fish, Padma often catch shrimp and spiny lobsters.
-He and his family eat some of the catch, but the major part is taken to the market in a nearby town, three kilometres away.
+He and his family eat some of the catch, but the major part is taken to the market in a nearby town, 3 km away.
 A couple of times Padma has caught small marsh crocodiles (Crocodylus palustris) in his trap.
 In former times, huge, man-eating crocodiles were living in the lake, but they have long since been eliminated.

 Padma gets up around four o’clock to bring out bread.
 The other family members sleep a couple of hours more, whereupon the women start preparing breakfast in the kitchen – a tiny outhouse, the walls of which consist of bamboo mats, with a layer of clay applied, while several layers of palm-leaf mats constitute the roof.
 The fireplace is at one end of the kitchen, built of bricks, with other bricks to place the pots on.
 Most of these are clay pots, blackened by fire, while a few are aluminium.
 Water for cooking and drinking is brought from the well, situated c.
-25 metres away.
+25 m away.

 Rice is the main staple in Sri Lanka, served with curries, i.e. vegetables, fish, or meat, cooked with copra, chilies, and various spices.
 The chili grinder and the coconut scraper are two important tools in a Sri Lankan kitchen.
 The spicy chili is an ingredient in most courses.
 Unripe, green chilies are cut into bits and served raw, leaving a burning sensation on the lips, while ripe, red chilies are ground on the grinder – a flat, smooth stone, which is a bit higher at both ends.
 The chilies are placed on this stone and ground with a stone roll to a soft mass, which is added to the courses.